Kim Kardashian Advocates For Children’s Mental Health With Facebook Fundraiser

 So far over a hundred people have donated and over $13,000 of Kim’s $50,000 goal has been raised.

-For more information about children’s mental health, please visit the Child Mind Institute website and to make a donation, fans can visit Kim Kardashian’s fundraiser page on Facebook.
+For more information about children’s mental health, please visit the Child Mind Institute website, and to make a donation, fans can visit Kim Kardashian’s fundraiser page on Facebook.